arvidn/libtorrent/docs/settings.rst

 | proxy_tracker_connections | bool | true    |
 +---------------------------+------+---------+

-if true, trackerconnections are made over the configured proxy, if any.
+if true, tracker connections are made over the configured proxy, if any.

 .. _tracker_completion_timeout: